 Some local schools are closing (!!) their libraries and donating the books to us.
 At the same time, many schools in Gateshead are underfunded and have libraries that are badly in need of care and attention.
 We are happy for local school librarians and teachers to come to us and take the books they need.

-We also have a number of large format books that are perfect for storytime at school.
+We also have a number of large format books that are perfect for storytime at school or in other groups.

 Get in touch and make an appointment to come down and see the selection of books on offer.

 Free Book Fridays

-We are offering local schools the chance to introduce Free Book Fridays in their schools - once a week or once a month, according to what they feel will work, where there will be a large supply of books provided so that all the childen will have a chance to take books home to keep.
+We are offering local schools and community groups the chance to introduce Free Book Fridays - once a week or once a month, according to what they feel will work, where there will be a large supply of books provided so that all the childen will have a chance to take books home to keep.

 The more books there are in the home, the better chance the children have of keeping up their love of books.
 We can also supply books for the parents.

-If you are a teacher in Gateshead and are interested in this scheme, please get in touch via the contact page.
+If you are a teacher or group leader in Gateshead and are interested in this scheme, please get in touch via the contact page.

 A few years ago we planned a project called WordPlay, aimed at teenagers who have lost the love of reading.
 It's aimed to teach reading while being disguised as word games.
 Sadly at that time, even though many organisations such as the Young Offenders Team agreed that it was a great idea, we couldn't get any of them to sign up their young people.
 The Facebook page still exists and there is a steady show of interest, so we hope to be able to breathe new life into this project in the future.